shanelandis/portfolio/README.md

 # About My Writing
-These written samples derive from class workshops and personal experience.
+My written samples derive from class workshops and personal experience.
 These works catergorize into the four documentation types:
 ## Writing Samples
 | Document | Documentation type | Description |
 | ------------- | ------------------ | ----------- |